moq-wg/moq-transport/draft-lcurley-moq-transport.md

 * Error Code:
 Identifies an integer error code for subscription failure.

+* Reason Phrase Length:
+The length in bytes of the reason phrase.

 * Reason Phrase:
 Provides the reason for subscription error and `Reason Phrase Length` field carries its length.